-There is also a tall man that has been sensed by various people.
+There is also a tall man that various people have seen.
 It’s believed he’s Kathryn Helena Irvine Lillard’s, Father James H. Irvine.
-Also, the staff often hear someone singing when there is no one there.
+Also, the staff often hear someone singing when no one is there.

 Stanley House is a historic home located in the Garden Grove area of the OC.
-It has long held a reputation for being one of the most haunted locations in Orange County, thanks to several ghostly inhabitants.
+It has long been one of the most haunted locations in Orange County, thanks to several ghostly inhabitants.

 The most well-known specter is the house’s original owner Agnes Stanley.
-As she entered the later stages of life, she found herself unable to climb the stairs in her home, and her physical weakness made her very bitter.
+As she entered the later stages of life, she could not climb the stairs in her home, and her physical weakness made her very bitter.

-This is something that she seems to have held onto even after her death since she is known to appear in spirit on the staircase, blocking others from ascending.
+She seems to have held onto this even after her death since she is known to appear in spirit on the staircase, blocking others from ascending.
 Guests sometimes find it difficult or even impossible to get past her and go upstairs.

 6. Wild Goose Yacht, Newport Beach

-These strange occurrences have been happening for decades and have been experienced by various people, some of whom even to seen the apparition of John Wayne himself.
+These strange occurrences have been happening for decades and have been experienced by various people, some of whom even see John Wayne’s apparition.

 7. Black Star Canyon, Silverado

 Black Star Canyon sits in the foothills of the Santa Ana Mountains.
-The area is known for its natural beauty by day, but things become very different at night.
+The area is known for its natural beauty daily, but things become very different at night.

-After dark, those who have braved the canyon tell tales of horrifying deranged screaming, shadow figures that seem to shapeshift, ghostly apparitions, and even satanic rituals taking place.
+After dark, those who have braved the canyon tell tales of horrifying deranged screaming, shadow figures that seem to shapeshift, ghostly apparitions, and even satanic rituals.

-Some believe that a great deal of the paranormal activity linked to the location can be blamed on the fact that Black Star Canyon was the site of an Indian massacre at the Spanish Conquistadors’ hands in 1831.
+Some believe that a great deal of the paranormal activity is linked to the location at Black Star Canyon, as it used to be the site of an Indian massacre at the Spanish Conquistadors’ hands in 1831.